luispuerto/luispuerto-net/_posts/2018-05-11-installing-r-with-homebrew-with-all-the-capabilities.md

 $ brew uninstall --ignore-dependencies cairo
 ```

-If you have [Cairo](https://cairographics.org) installed, it&#8217;s going to protest about dependencies, but don&#8217;t worry and we are just going to reinstall it in a minute.
+If you have [Cairo](https://cairographics.org) installed, it's going to protest about dependencies, but don't worry and we are just going to reinstall it in a minute.

-When you don&#8217;t have R and Cairo in your system you can go ahead.
+When you don't have R and Cairo in your system you can go ahead.

-You begin tapping Seth&#8217;s tap.
+You begin tapping Seth's tap.

 ```sh
 $ brew tap sethrfore/r-srf
 ```

-Actually, you can avoid this step since Seth&#8217;s formulae have the same name as Homebrew Core ones we are forced to install them using the full name of the tap in combination with the formula name.
+Actually, you can avoid this step since Seth's formulae have the same name as Homebrew Core ones we are forced to install them using the full name of the tap in combination with the formula name.

-If you don&#8217;t have [Xquartz](https://www.xquartz.org) already installed in your system you can install with:
+If you don't have [Xquartz](https://www.xquartz.org) already installed in your system you can install with:

 ```sh
 $ brew cask install xquartz